junipernineaj/python-reeducation/README.md

 Reminding myself of all the Python

-## Chapter2
+## Chapter 2

-a.
+- a.
 Variables and simple data types
-b.
+- b.
 Numbers, Floats, Constants
-c.
+- c.
 Comments

-## Chapter3
+## Chapter 3

-a.
+- a.
 Lists

+## Chapter 4

+- a.
+Looping on Lists